carl-evans/Archie/README.md

 I have personally found that the more specific CSS is, the harder it is to maintain and extend.
 That's why I opted for the use of the universal selector.
 However, you are welcome to find and replace instances of it them to a class name of your choice.

-# How to add padding to columns?
+# How to add space between columns and rows?
 Consider the following example classes and extend / customise to fit your needs.
 In this example, we create 50px space between each column and 30px of vertical space between each row.
 You could also create a single class that handles spacing on both the horizontal and vertical access.
 It's easy to create loads of varied grids with Archie as a base for you to build upon.

 ```